b-viv/space_tourism/README.md

 ### What I learned

 This is a multi-part website project and it is great for learning the basics of Angular framework.

 For example:
 - Interpolation binding,
 - Property binding,
 - Event binding
-- using Directives
+- Directives

 What I learned is the child route, which is not complicated.
-The one difference is you place child routes in a children array within the parent route.
+It is like another route but the one difference is you place child routes in a children array within the parent route.
 And my first project based on Figma design.

 ### Continued development